TWS2401/assassin-manhunt/README.md

 ```

 (If using the Tracker Compass datapack)
-To start the game and give the assassins their compasses, use:
+To give the assassins their compasses, use:
 ```
 /function tracker:start
 ```